HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 -- Addition: New "Faction Tag Removal" NPC added to all bar-equipped bases.
 We will conduct a hack of your reputation that will decrease all faction reputation by a menial amount to rid you of your current faction ID tag.
 From there, you are free to aquire any other ID tag you please through the faction joining.
 -- Bugfix: Fixed up the Falcon's turret / torpedo mount.
 -- Addition: Complete re-do of asteroid fields - asteroids can now be pushed around - and mined - by ships.
 No more jamming your Battleship on asteroids; they just bump out of the way.
 -- Addition: New high-end sound system - if enabled, all sound can be heard up to a 6K distance; the high-end sound system also forces the engine to handle more sound channels.
-Also, the high-end sound system features enhanced doppler effects.
 -- Addition: New optional "Heavy" soundtrack, for those who liked the Omega / Omicron style of music in the 88 Flak soundtrack.
 -- Bugfix: Nomad Cruise Disruptor can now be droppped.
 -- Change: NPC weapons can now be blown off much more easily.
 While having the added layer of at least partially disarming an opponant in combat is a lot of fun, having players' stuff blown off easily is just plain abusive (and can be easily worked around by dieing and getting it back).
 Aside from this, rest assured that I will still develop Flak's NPCs to be as close to possible as real players. =)